 A great example of this is Katie Richardson’s fundraiser in honour of her father who battled pancreatic cancer for over 10 years.
 The fundraiser exceeded her initial goal and all funds were sent directly to the Pancreatic Cancer Action Network.

 If you or your loved one would prefer to support a number of nonprofits, you can also start a personal fundraiser and donate the funds you raise to several charities.
 For inspiration, you can take a look at the countless memorial fundraisers and charity fundraisers.

-One great example is the fundraiser in honor of Aaron Myers.
+One great example is the fundraiser in honour of Aaron Myers.
 When a family friend learned of his passing and reached out to the family to start a GoFundMe for them, the family agreed to the fundraiser but requested that all donations should be distributed to charities that Aaron would have supported.
-You can do something similar and it doesn’t have to be limited to honoring only people.
-At GoFundMe, we’ve seen successful fundraisers in honor of people’s pets, where all funds go directly to the pet parent’s favorite animal charity.
+You can do something similar and it doesn’t have to be limited to honouring only people.
+At GoFundMe, we’ve seen successful fundraisers in honour of people’s pets, where all funds go directly to the pet parent’s favourite animal charity.

-2. Start a fundraiser in honor of a big life event
+2. Start a fundraiser in honour of a big life event

 One great way to garner people’s support for your charity of choice is by tying in a big life event to contributions.
 At GoFundMe we’ve seen people create fundraisers for donations rather than gifts for birthdays, baby showers, and other big life events.
 It’s a great fundraising idea for charity to motivate others to donate and way for you to make a huge difference.

 A good example of this is the fundraisers started by Allison and Ryan.
-In lieu of gifts for their wedding, the couple decided to ask for donations that would all go to three of their favorite charities.
-The couple raised over $9,000 for their three favorite charities.
+In lieu of gifts for their wedding, the couple decided to ask for donations that would all go to three of their favourite charities.
+The couple raised over $9,000 for their three favourite charities.

 3. Start a GoFundMe to support a movement